 - Some private student loans have “cosigner release” programs that let the borrower release you as a cosigner after certain conditions are met.

-Cons of cosigning for student loans are obvious, and can include:
+The cons of cosigning for student loans are obvious and can include:

 - Your credit score can take a hit if your child pays their bills late or defaults on their loans.